-We do laundry once per session.
+We do laundry once per two-week session, and twice during the three-week session.
 Returning campers need to bring the laundry bags they received during their previous year.
 New campers will receive a new laundry bag.
 It’s imperative that everything be labeled with your camper’s first and last name.

 We strongly discourage phone calls except in cases of emergency.
 We have found that making phone calls home, and receiving phone calls from parents, can actually worsen homesickness.
 If you do have any questions or concerns, please always feel free to call us at 855-378-1928, and we will help you in any way we can.
 We do, however, encourage you to send letters!

 Most new campers come to Camp Pinnacle without knowing anyone; therefore, we do our best to create diverse cabin groups to ensure that everyone leaves with new experiences and new friends.
 We work hard to avoid cliques and exclusive relationships.

 We do consider mutual bunk requests and do our best to accommodate campers wishing to stay in the same cabin.
 Please complete the Bunk Request Form in your CampInTouch account by May 1 if your child has any requests.
 For everyone’s enjoyment, we prefer not to place more than two friends from home in the same cabin.

 Please pack items in a traditional trunk no higher than 16 inches tall.
 And absolutely—please email Jane at email@example.com to arrange having your camper’s trunk shipped directly to us.

 You can find a complete packing list here.
 Please note that campers finishing the 6th, 7th, 8th, and 9th grades will need additional items, as they spend a bit more time off-campus.